-If a case does go to court, this action indicates the parties involved couldn’t reach a fair settlement without involving a court.
-A case dealing with a judge and jury will be available for public view because it will have been decided by a judge or jury.
+If a case does go to court, that is when it will most likely become a part of the public record.
+This action indicates the parties involved couldn’t reach a fair settlement without involving a court.
+A case dealing with a judge and jury will be available for the public view because it will have been decided by a judge or jury.

 When a ruling is made public, everything submitted to the court or the jury in reaching that decision is made public, including testimonies, details of the injury, arguments used by both sides, and the verdict amount for the case.

 Depending on your circumstances, you may wish to settle.
 Settlements are private affairs, and the details of the case didn’t involve a judge or jury and aren't required to be public record.
-You will have greater control over all aspects of the case; however, it also means the defendant is not obliged to admit its guilt or negligence.
+You will have greater control over all aspects of the case; however, it also means the defendant is not obliged to admit his or her guilt or negligence.

 Contact us at (888) 387-4053 or fill out our online form to schedule your case review today.
 We look forward to speaking with you.